francescomucio/open-transformation-specification/versions/v0.2.0/transformation-specification.md

 ### Example: OTS Module with Functions

-The following example shows a complete OTS Module that includes both transformations and function definitions:
+The following example shows a complete OTS Module that includes both transformations and UDF Definitions:

 ```yaml
 ots_version: "0.2.0"